Nightlife In Thimphu

 The sun has slipped half-way through the horizon, with an evening which is embodying a lull before the storm in the streets of Thimphu.
 Thimphu is the capital city of the Kingdom of Bhutan, where I am travelling solo for leisure.
+The evening is so beautiful that I don’t have a list of things for what to do in Thimphu, and I am totally fine with it.
 I am an Indian girl, being hosted by a beautiful soul called Sania, from Pakistan.
 Another girl from India, Kavya, is my fellow-guest and has become my co-traveller for Thimphu.
 India is one of the few nations that the Kingdom of Bhutan lets unaccompanied access to, because of which I am able to experience the life of a local person.The nightlife in Thimphu is one of the most well-kept secrets of the travel industry.

 A while later, a waiter places a menu, a small writing-pad, and a pen on the table.
-I am not used to the last two.
+The last two are new for me.
 I look at Sania in askance.
 “You write your order so that there is no miscommunication”, she explains.
 Wow!

 Half an hour into the restaurant and we feel the floor beneath us pulsate, so do the tables and walls.
 The karaoke bar next door has started its performances for the evening.
 We hurry through our dinner and decide to hop to the place next door.
 As we wait for our cheque, Sania bumps into an old work associate.
 They discuss what is happening in the town that evening, and who is partying where.
 All the while, carefully skirting any work-talk that could have come up.